-It's been nearly three years since the pandemic started, and many people who contracted COVID-19, also known as SARS-CoV-2, have recovered.
+It's been over three years since the pandemic started, and many people who contracted COVID-19, also known as SARS-CoV-2, have recovered.
 But for some, the virus has lingered, causing ongoing symptoms that can last for months.
 The medical world has coined the term 'long COVID' to describe this experience.
 Some also refer to the experiences as post-COVID conditions or the after-effects of COVID.
 You're not alone if you've been dealing with symptoms for weeks or months after your diagnosis.
 The CDC reports that 1 in 14 adults or over 7% of the U.S. population has experienced long COVID symptoms.
 Here's what you need to know about long COVID.

 What are the Symptoms of Long COVID?